VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 | **Morning** | Sports | Sports |
 | **Afternoon** | Politics | Sports |

-This reward function is still working with actions that the learner has seen previously.
+This reward function is still working with the previous learner actions:

 ```python
 def get_cost_new1(context,action):